daffl/uberproto/readme.markdown

 - Mixins
 - Method proxies

-With a small footprint (0.7Kb minified, 0.4Kb minified and compressed) and an easy to handle API (5 methods) it also doesn't add a lot of baggage to your JavaScript application.
+With a small footprint (0.7Kb minified and 0.4Kb compressed) and an easy to handle API of just four methods it also doesn't add a lot of baggage to your JavaScript application.

 ## Usage

-UberProto is wrapped in an CommonJS AMD module which can be used with NodeJS, RequireJS and any other loader that implements asynchronous modules.
+UberProto can be used as a CommonJS AMD module NodeJS, RequireJS and any other loader that implements asynchronous modules.
 If no module loader is available, the global variable _Proto_ will be defined after you include the script.
 To be compatible with all browsers, you also need the ES5-shim.